This is an updated version of the post I did last summer.

 November was by far the worst month!
 November’s -4.18% return was the worst monthly return since December 2003’s -5.88% return.

 From 1926 – 2007, only ONE month has averaged a negative return for the S&P 500 Index*.
 Can you guess what month that was?

 That’s right, only September has averaged a negative monthly return every year since 1926.
-Another way to look at it: had you invested your money during the month of September every year since 1926, you would have had an average monthly return of -.76%!
+Another way to look at it: although not practical, had you invested your money during just the month of September every year since 1926, you would have had an average monthly return of -.70%!

 The best month?

 The best month for the S&P 500 Index historically has been July with an average monthly return of 1.80%.

 It’s interesting to note that although the month of December had the greatest number of up months, it’s average performance still lagged the month July.

 Finally, for those who are interested, here’s a look at the year in which the best and worst months occured: